jacksoncharles/serverless-qa-template-api/README.md

 # Forum Microservice

-A possible starter-for-10 forum microservice.
+A template for a forum microservice.

-Includes basic functionality such as pagination and global secondary indexes for retrieiving by user or thread.
+A robust solution with common functionality including pagination and global secondary indexes for retrieiving by user, thread or primayr key.
 And is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html).

-Can be built and implemented as part of a distributed solution.
+Designed to be implemented as part of a distributed solution.

 ## Technology Stack
 1. [AWS Lambda](https://aws.amazon.com/lambda/)